Eugene Mamut: Computer animation

-Move to USA
+Move to United States

-Yevhenii Mamut emigrated from Kharkiv to the United States in 1978.
+Mamut emigrated from Kharkiv to the United States in 1978.
 In the Soviet Union, particularly in his native Kharkiv, his departure was perceived through the lens of political defection, and he was branded a "traitor" and "enemy of the people".
 As a consequence, during the 1980s, his name was systematically removed from the credits of films produced by the KhPI film studio when these works were screened or distributed, effectively erasing his authorship from public record within the USSR.

-Upon his arrival in New York, Yevhenii Mamut began working at EFX Unlimited, initially in a modest position cleaning film reels.
+Upon his arrival in New York, Mamut began working at EFX Unlimited, initially in a modest position cleaning film reels.
 Over time, however, his technical expertise and creative vision were recognised, and he was entrusted with the development of special effects for major Hollywood productions, including The Blue Lagoon (1980), directed by Randal Kleiser, and Xanadu (1980), directed by Robert Greenwald.
 These projects marked his transition from émigré technician to a contributor within the American film industry.

 Subsequently, Mamut worked with R/Greenberg Associates, contributing to visual effects for a range of prominent films including Zelig (1983), Ladyhawke (1985), Dirty Dancing (1987), Ghost Dad (1990), Predator (1987), and Predator 2 (1990).
 From 1993 to 1995, he was employed at Jukson Rosebush Co in New York, where he specialised in 2D computer animation, further extending his influence in the evolving field of digital visual effects.

-In 1996, Yevhenii Mamut relocated to Lenox, Massachusetts, where he began working with the visual effects company Mass.Illusion.
+In 1996, Mamut relocated to Lenox, Massachusetts, where he began working with the visual effects company Mass.Illusion.
 During his time there, he contributed to the development of visual effects for major Hollywood productions, most notably Starship Troopers (1997) and The Matrix (1999).
 These films—particularly The Matrix—became landmarks in the history of cinematic visual effects, further cementing Mamut's reputation as a leading figure in the field.

 Mamut's work in the American film industry occasionally required operating under strict confidentiality.
 For instance, director Woody Allen would deliver film negatives labelled only with vague designations such as "winter project" or "summer project", concealing the true identity of the film until its theatrical release.
 In such cases, even the visual effects team remained unaware of the final title or narrative context of the project they were contributing to—a testament to both the trust placed in Mamut's professionalism and the high level of discretion demanded in elite cinematic production environments.